Samsung/tizen-docs/docs/application/dotnet/guides/security/privacy-related-permissions.md

 2. React to the permission check appropriately:

     -   If the result value is `Allow`, the application is allowed to perform operations related to the privilege.
-For example, the application can enable additional UI elements or functionalities.
+For example, the application can enable additional UI elements or functionalities:

         ```csharp
                 switch (result)